-Flight time from O’Hare to Zurich is 8.5 hours, Munich to O’Hare is 9.5 hours.
-These flights are non-stop to Europe with connections from Zurich to Zagreb and Dubrovnik to Munich.
+Flight time from O’Hare to Munich is 8.5 hours, Frankfurt to O’Hare is 9.5 hours.
+These flights are non-stop to Europe with connections from Munich to Zagreb and Dubrovnik to Frankfurt.

 Land Tours begin one day later.
 Airport transfers not included with Land Only Tours.
 Air & Land Tours include government imposed taxes, fees and airline fuel surcharges at time of printing.